Live from New York, it's Saturday Night!

 "Live from New York, it's Saturday Night!"
 (Note: Saturday Night was the original title of the show when it premiered in 1975; the phrase was retained when the show was renamed Saturday Night Live.) is a famous catchphrase typically featured on the American sketch comedy show Saturday Night Live, which runs on the NBC broadcast network.
 It is generally used as a way to end a cold opening sketch and lead into the opening credit montage.
+In the British version, the catchphrase was altered to "Live from London, it's Saturday Night!" to match its filming location.

 Origin

 During the show's first season, the show was known simply as NBC's Saturday Night because ABC was broadcasting a program titled Saturday Night Live with Howard Cosell.
 Thus, the phrase for NBC was worded differently than ABC’s program.
 The phrase was kept intact even after ABC's SNL was canceled and NBC's Saturday Night adopted the SNL name for itself.